Updated July 19th 2023

 Wine and cheese are a match made in heaven, and the possibilities for wine and cheese pairing are endless.
-In this guide you can find out how to choose the best cheese for your wine.
+In this guide you will find how to choose the best cheese for your wine.
 You will also learn what kind of wine to choose for different types of cheese.

-The flavour profiles of different cheeses can differ a good deal, and they require different wines for pairing.
+The flavor profiles of different cheeses can differ a good deal, and they require different wine profiles for pairing.
 However, most people only want to drink one type wine together with their cheese platter.
 If you are hosting a wine and cheese party, try to make a cheese platter with similar cheeses.
 See below our suggestions for what to put on a cheese board for different types of wines.

-If you are drinking a crisp light-bodied white like Sauvignon Blanc, Chablis and Pinot Grigio, choose goat cheese and other soft and creamy cheeses for your cheese board.
+If you are drinking a crisp light-bodied white like Sauvignon Blanc, Chablis or Pinot Grigio, choose goat cheese and other soft and creamy cheeses for your cheese board.
 Chèvre, Brie and Camembert are good cheeses for this type of wine.
-This is a very cheese-friendly type of wine thatalso pairs well with delicate fresh cheeses such as Feta, Mozzarella and Ricotta.
+This is a very cheese-friendly type of wine that also pairs well with delicate fresh cheeses such as Feta, Mozzarella and Ricotta.

 If you are drinking a sparkling wine like Champagne or Cava, soft and creamy cheeses are excellent pairings.
 Choose Délice de Bourgogne, Brie, Camembert and Cremont for your cheese platter.
 Sparkling wine also pairs well with delicate fresh cheeses like Mozzarella, Ricotta, Feta and Halloumi.

 If you are drinking a full-bodied white wine, like an oaked Chardonnay or a Viognier, choose semi-soft cheeses like Emmenthal, Gruyère and Comté.
-This type of cheese usually has nutty flavours that pair well with the creaminess of the oak aromas in the wine.
+This type of cheese usually has nutty flavors that pair well with the creaminess of the oak aromas in the wine.
 Some soft and creamy cheeses, such as Brie and Camembert can also pair very well with rich white wines.
-This type of cheese has a creamy texture and delicate buttery flavours which match the richness and acidity in the wine.
+This type of cheese has a creamy texture and delicate buttery flavors that match the richness and acidity in the wine.

 If you are drinking an aromatic white wine with a hint of sweetness, like Riesling or Gewürztraminer, choose pungent washed-rind cheeses like Munster, Morbier, Raclette, Taleggio and Livarot.
-These wash-rind cheeses are usually very strong and pungent with a creamy or semi-soft texture.
-These stinky cheeses require wines with acidity and a hint of sweetness to balance the strong flavours of the wine.
+Washed-rind cheeses are usually very strong and pungent, with a creamy or semi-soft texture.
+These stinky cheeses require wines with acidity and a hint of sweetness to balance the strong flavors of the wine.

 Tips!
 If you are having a cheese and charcuterie board, a light-bodied red wine is a good choice.

 If you are drinking a medium- or full-bodied red wine, such as Cabernet Sauvignon, Chianti, Rioja, Merlot or Sangiovese, you will be best off choosing hard cheeses like Cheddar, Manchego, Parmigiano-Reggiano and Pecorino.
-These cheeses have salty and savoury flavours that pair wonderfully with rich red wines.
+These cheeses have salty and savory flavors that pair wonderfully with rich red wines.